helenecharleux/PyBer_Analysis/README.md

 ### 2.2 PyBer's drivers are concentrated in the urban areas where the average fare per driver is extremely low
 PyBer totalises 2,405 drivers in the urban areas whereas only 78 drivers work in the rural neighborhoods.
-The urban areas also register the higher total fares in USD between January and May 2019 with a weekly total fare between 1,500 and 2,500 USD.
+The urban areas also register the higher total fares between January and May 2019 with a weekly total fare between 1,500 and 2,500 USD.
 In the rural neighborhoods, the weekly total fare is below 500 USD.

 ![PyBer_fare_summary](https://user-images.githubusercontent.com/85641189/126204830-4f5cc330-0c24-4bb3-8f36-9a013bbe2512.png)